ssundabao/karloop/documentation.md

 use this method to get security cookie
 ## clear_cookie
     KarlBaseResponse.BaseResponse.clear_cookie(key)
 use this method to clear cookie
+# cache
+operate the cache
+## set_cache
+    KarlBaseHandler.set_cache(key, value)
+use this method to set cookie
+## get_cache
+    KarlBaseHandler.get_cache(key)
+use this method to get cookie, if the key is not in cache, it will return None
 # templates
 pass object, list, dict and string.
 ## render